iwehrman/brackets/README.md

 ## Merging Brackets branch into master

 Edge Code is built and released off of the `master` branch.
 As such, in addition to committing new Edge Code changes here, we'll periodically need to merge the latest Brackets changes as well.
 To do so, please complete the "Merging brackets changes into Brackets branch" instructions above first.
-Then, follow these steps to merge those adobe/brackets changes from the `Brackets` branch into `master`.
+Then, follow these steps to merge those adobe/brackets changes from the `brackets` branch into `master`.

 To integrate the latest changes from the Brackets branch (eg. integrating brackets as above), do the following: